v-rusmit/microsoft-graph-docs/api-reference/v1.0/api/officepolicy_delete.md

-# Delete officepolicy
+# Delete officePolicy

-Delete officepolicy.
+Delete officePolicy.
 ### Prerequisites
 One of the following **scopes** is required to execute this API: _Officepolicy.ReadWrite.All_
 ### HTTP request